DataFire/Integrations/integrations/generated/google_storage/README.md

 #### Input
 * input `object`
   * bucket **required** `string`: Name of the bucket in which the object resides.
+  * object **required** `string`: Name of the object.
+For information about how to URL encode object names to be path safe, see Encoding URI Path Parts.
   * generation `string`: If present, permanently deletes a specific revision of this object (as opposed to the latest version, the default).
   * ifGenerationMatch `string`: Makes the operation conditional on whether the object's current generation matches the given value.
 Setting to 0 makes the operation succeed only if there are no live versions of the object.
   * ifGenerationNotMatch `string`: Makes the operation conditional on whether the object's current generation does not match the given value.
 If no live object exists, the precondition fails.
 Setting to 0 makes the operation succeed only if there is a live version of the object.
   * ifMetagenerationMatch `string`: Makes the operation conditional on whether the object's current metageneration matches the given value.
   * ifMetagenerationNotMatch `string`: Makes the operation conditional on whether the object's current metageneration does not match the given value.
-  * object **required** `string`: Name of the object.
-For information about how to URL encode object names to be path safe, see Encoding URI Path Parts.
+  * provisionalUserProject `string`: The project to be billed for this request if the target bucket is requester-pays bucket.
   * userProject `string`: The project to be billed for this request.
 Required for Requester Pays buckets.
   * alt `string` (values: json): Data format for the response.
   * fields `string`: Selector specifying which fields to include in a partial response.